Confucius — Great Philosopher and the Founder of Confucianism

 Unappreciated Confucius and His Legendary Travels

-In the next 14 years, Confucius led his students and traveled over a dozen states, and tried to introduce his ideology to those feudal lords.
+In the next 14 years, Confucius led his students and traveled to over a dozen states, and tried to introduce his ideology to those feudal lords.

-However, this was the Spring and Autumn Period, an era that several states kept competing and fighting over hegemony and power.
+However, this was the Spring and Autumn Period, an era that several Chinese states kept competing and fighting over hegemony and power.
 Therefore, his benevolence theory seemed not appealing.